arvigeus/AZ-204/Questions/API Management.md

 Question: An API is integrated into an Azure API Management (APIM) gateway and is utilized by client applications worldwide.
 You are tasked with granting access to 10 new operations exclusively to a select group of 200 beta developers around the world.
 How can you enable these developers to test the new operations using the existing API URL?

 - [ ] Implement a revision in Azure API Management.
-- [ ] mplement path-based versioning.
+- [ ] Implement path-based versioning.
 - [x] Implement header-based versioning.
 - [ ] Implement query string-based versioning.
 - [ ] Create separate gateways.